PerfectlySoft/PerfectDocs/guide/crypto.md

 	func decode(_ encoding: Encoding) -> [UInt8]?
 	/// Digest the Array data into an array of bytes using the indicated algorithm. func digest(_ digest: Digest) -> [UInt8]?
+	/// Sign the Array data into an array of bytes using the indicated algorithm and key. func sign(_ digest: Digest, key: Key) -> [UInt8]?
+	/// Verify the array against the signature.
+	/// Returns true if the signature is verified.
+Returns false otherwise. func verify(_ digest: Digest, signature: [UInt8], key: Key) -> Bool
-	/// Decrypt this buffer using the indicated cipher, key an iv (initialization vector) func encrypt(_ cipher: Cipher, key: [UInt8], iv: [UInt8]) -> [UInt8]?
+	/// Decrypt this buffer using the indicated cipher, key an iv (initialization vector). func encrypt(_ cipher: Cipher, key: [UInt8], iv: [UInt8]) -> [UInt8]?
-	/// Encrypt this buffer using the indicated cipher, key an iv (initialization vector) func decrypt(_ cipher: Cipher, key: [UInt8], iv: [UInt8]) -> [UInt8]?
+	/// Encrypt this buffer using the indicated cipher, key an iv (initialization vector). func decrypt(_ cipher: Cipher, key: [UInt8], iv: [UInt8]) -> [UInt8]?
 }
 ```